w3c/testtwf-website/CONTRIBUTING.md

 `post` type, shorter posts, the `quickpost` type, and `newsletter` posts… the `newsletter` type.
 Types are added using [YAML front-matter][front-matter].

-Note that posts of type `post` will have data pulled from the experts database located in the [site-wide config file][config] in order to populate their "about the author section".
+Note that posts of type `post` will have data pulled from the `people` database located in the [site-wide config file][config] in order to populate their "about the author section".